nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 System state indication
 =======================

-When available, an LED can be used to indicated the state of the device.
+When available, one of the LEDs is used to indicate the state of the device.
 This system state LED is kept on when the device is active.

 .. tabs::